Terms of Business

-You may choose to pay in full for our services by means of a Broker Support, Service, and Advice fee.
+You may choose to pay in full for our services by means of a Broker Advice, Service and Support fee.
 Where we receive recurring commission, this forms part of the remuneration for initial advice provided.
-We reserve the right to charge additional fees, where both parties agree to ongoing research, support, advice and service
+We reserve the right to charge additional fees, where both parties agree to ongoing research, advice, service and support.

-Where a Credit Agreement is put in place between you and Premium Credit Ltd, we may earn commission of up to 2% of the premium amount financed.
+Where a Credit Agreement is put in place between you and Premium Credit Ltd, we may earn a commission on the premium amount financed.

 Schedule of Advice, Service and Support Fees